'Significant shift' in temporary work visa system announced by Government

 The change follows public consultation held between December last year and March 2019, when 947 submissions were received.

-Currently, there are more than 54,000 workers on the main employer-assisted work visa – the essential skills visa.
+Currently, there are over 54,000 workers on the main employer-assisted work visa – the essential skills visa.